 The plank position is a staple in any fitness routine and one that needs to be mastered before you move on to other exercises.

 As a Certified Strength & Conditioning Specialist. it's an exercise I use as test to determine core strength.

 The goal is to have everyone hold a plank with good form for a minimum of one minute.

-Tips On The Plank Exercise
+Tips On How To Perform A Plank

 - Lift the body off the floor so that the points of contact are the forearms and the balls of the feet (feet flexed)

 - Shift slightly so that the upper arms are perpendicular to the floor and elbows under the shoulders

 - Brace the core, stabilize the scapulae, lock the knees, and tighten the glutes.

 If you’re training more gymnastics style, you’re going to come into a bit more of a posterior pelvic tilt (as shown in the video below).